guestvil/cruz_verde_faramatodo_scraper/README.md

 # What does this code do?

-Gets all available products' information from Cruz Verde and Farmatodo.
-From each product the following information is stored:
+This code retrieves all available product information from Cruz Verde and Farmatodo.
+For each product, the following information is stored:

-1. INVIMA code: this code is universal for all products in Colombia, so this will allow to compare products from differente companies in which the name can be slightly different.
+	1. INVIMA code: This code is universal for all products in Colombia, allowing for comparisons between products from different companies, even if their names vary slightly.
 	2. Price.
-3. html: in case there are inconsistencies in the information that require direct verification.
+	3. HTML: Stored in case there are inconsistencies in the information that require direct verification.

-**Once I finish uploading the repo this code WILL NOT BE MANTAINED**.
+**Once I finish uploading the repository, this code WILL NOT BE MAINTAINED.**